Morning-Dove/SkyPulseWeatherApp/README.md

 # SkyPulse
 ## Overview

+To view this site through GitHub Pages click this link: https://morning-dove.github.io/SkyPulseWeatherApp/

 I have built a basic weather application that uses the weather.gov API, found here:
 [https://www.weather.gov/documentation/services-web-api] Links to an external site.